Seismic change in Botswana as party that ruled for 58 years loses power

-GABORONE, Botswana (AP) — Botswana's President Mokgweetsi Masisi conceded defeat in the general election Friday, in a seismic moment of change for the country that ended the ruling party's 58 years in power since independence from Britain in the 1960s.
+GABORONE, Botswana (AP) — The party of Botswana's opposition candidate Duma Boko was declared the election winner Friday over incumbent President Mokgweetsi Masisi in a seismic change that ended the ruling party’s 58 years in power since independence from Britain.

-The opposition Umbrella for Democratic Change held an overwhelming lead in the partial results, making its candidate, Duma Boko, the favorite to become president of a southern African country that is one of the world's biggest producers of mined diamonds.
+Hours later, Chief Justice Terence Rannowane announced that the opposition Umbrella for Democratic Change party had won a majority of seats in the election, making its candidate, Boko, the next president of the southern African country, which is one of the world's biggest producers of mined diamonds.

-Masisi said he had called Boko to inform him he was conceding defeat and said that Boko was now effectively the president-elect.
+Masisi said he had called Boko to inform him he was conceding defeat.

-Final results were expected to be announced later Friday, but the BDP had no path to a majority.
+The final results of the election were yet to be formally declared, but Rannowane said the UDC had reached the 31-seat threshold to win a majority.

 “I concede the election," Masisi said in an early-morning press conference two days after the vote.
 "I am proud of our democratic processes.
 Although I wanted a second term, I will respectfully step aside and participate in a smooth transition process.”